mikenakis/Bathyscaphe/README.md

 Bathyscaphe involves three licenses:

-- The **_bathyscaphe-claims_** module is available under the **_MIT License_**, so that Bathyscaphe annotations can be freely used with minimal licensing concerns.
+- The **_bathyscaphe-claims_** module is available under the **_MIT License_**, which is a very permissive license, allowing Bathyscaphe annotations to be freely used in any kind of code with minimal licensing concerns.
 See [Wikipedia: MIT License](https://en.wikipedia.org/wiki/MIT_License) but most importantly read the LICENSE.md file.
 - **_All other modules_** that comprise Bathyscaphe are available under a dual-license scheme.
   - By default, the license that applies is the **_GNU Affero General Public License_** (GNUAGPL), which is a _viral_, _strong copyleft_ license with an additional provision for _server-side software_.
 In a nutshell, this means that any software making use of these modules must in turn be open-sourced under the same license, **_even if_** the software would not normally be distributed, as the case is, for example, with server-side software.
 See [Wikipedia: GNU Affero General Public License](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) but most importantly read the LICENSE.md file.
-  - Developers who do not wish to be bound by the limitations of GNUAGPL because they do not want to publish their source code can purchase from the author a **_Bathyscaphe Alternative Terms Commercial License_** (BATCL) for a small fee.
+  - Developers who do not wish to be bound by the GNUAGPL because they do not want to publish their source code can purchase from the author a **_Bathyscaphe Alternative Terms Commercial License_** (BATCL) for a small fee.
 Payment is done simply and quickly, via PayPal.
 Please see the LICENSE.md file.

 ### Instructions for purchasing a BATCL license